nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The different `Command` classes receives the user's input from the `Parser` class and executes corresponding to the commands.
 The figure belows shows the class diagram of the command class: <br/>
 <img src="https://github.com/AY2021S1-CS2113T-T12-2/tp/blob/master/images/command.JPG" alt="" width="200"/><br/>
-All the different Command classes inherits from the `Command` class.
+All the different Command classes inherit from the `Command` class.

 ### Storage